-On competition days (Wednesday-Sunday), swimmers will only have access to the facility for warm-up starting one hour prior to a session in which they are entered.
-The competition pool will be open for one hour prior to the start of each session, and the warm-up pools will be open starting one hour prior to the start of each session through the conclusion of each session.
+On competition days (Wednesday-Sunday), swimmers will have access to the facility for the warm-up prior to a session in which they are entered.
+Here is the estimated timeline including warmup start times for each session.

 On Tuesday, July 20, the GAC is planning to have lap swim lanes available from 8:00 a.m.-12:00 p.m. in the competition pool and 12:00-4:00 p.m. in the training pool.
 The drop in fee is $5 ($4 for 65+).

 There will be a general warmup from 2:00-4:00 p.m. on Thursday, July 22 that is open to all swimmers (no fee).
 If you're arriving early but not swimming distance events, this is your chance to get wet prior to Friday. (updated July 12)